tydung26/git-playbook/README.md

 ---

-**Remember:** These guidelines exist to improve code quality, speed up reviews, and make collaboration easier.
-When in doubt, ask your team!
+**Remember:** These guidelines exist to improve code quality ✨, speed up reviews ⚡, and make collaboration easier 🤝.
+When in doubt, ask your team! 💬